voicegain/platform/PRIVACY.md

 # USE OF YOUR INFORMATION

 Having accurate information about you permits us to provide you with a smooth, efficient, and customized experience.
-This section does not applicable to Audio Derived Customer Information.
+This section is not applicable to Audio Derived Customer Information.
 Specifically, we may use information collected about you via the Site or our application to:

-- Administer sweepstakes, promotions, and contests.
-- Assist law enforcement and respond to subpoena.
 - Compile anonymous statistical data and analysis for use internally or with third parties.
 - Create and manage your account.
 - Deliver targeted advertising, coupons, newsletters, and other information regarding promotions and the Site and our application to you.